voxel51/fiftyone/docs/source/teams/migrations.rst

 Upgrading your deployment
 _________________________

-The basic **admin workflow** for upgrading a FiftyOne Teams deployment is:
+The basic **admin workflow** for upgrading a FiftyOne Enterprise deployment is:

--   :ref:`Upgrade <teams-upgrade-python-sdk>` all automated services and individual user workflows that use the Teams Python SDK to an appropriate SDK version
+-   :ref:`Upgrade <teams-upgrade-python-sdk>` all automated services and individual user workflows that use the Enterprise Python SDK to an appropriate SDK version
--   Upgrade your core Teams App infrastructure (via Kubernetes, Docker, etc)
+-   Upgrade your core Enterprise App infrastructure (via Kubernetes, Docker, etc)
 -   Upgrade your database's version, as described below

 .. note::